simp/simp-doc/docs/HOWTO/00_Accounts_and_Access/Redundant_LDAP.rst

 HOWTO Enable Redundant LDAP
 ===========================

-This section describes how to set up consumer OpenLDAP servers in SIMP.
+This section describes how to set up consumer :term:`OpenLDAP` servers in SIMP.

+:term:`389-DS` instructions will be made available at a future date.

 ..
 NOTE::